post image

 BAD: “Looking for a challenging but rewarding position using my extensive skills as a Graphic Designer”

-Objectives can hurt you as well as help you – remember that they are optional.
-If you prefer to leave it to a professional, use a online resume writing service.
+Objectives can hurt you as well as help you; remember that they are optional.
+If you prefer to leave it to a professional, use an online resume writing service.
 They know whether or not you need an objective and how to tailor your whole history to the role you want.